hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_expansion.md

 This `:mdm` parameter qualifier instructs an interceptor in HAPI fhir to expand the set of resources included in the search by their MDM-matched resources.
 The two above HTTP requests will return the same result.

 This behaviour is also supported on the `$everything` operation, via a slightly different mechanism.
-If you call the operation with `_mdm=true`, then MDM expansion will occur on the resource.
+If you call the operation with `_mdm=true`, then MDM expansion will occur on the base Patient instance.
 For example:

 ```http request
 GET http://example.com:8000/Patient/1/$everything?_mdm=true